-I GET SEVERAL NEWSLETTERS a day, and if there is something I think of general interest (usually bleeding heart liberal petitions concerning the environment, animals, or injustice), I share them on my Facebook page (under my name).
-When I click on over to Facebook, it always takes me directly to my timeline and there I check out the first dozen or so posts from friends.
+I GET SEVERAL NEWSLETTERS a day, and if there is something I think of general interest, I share tit on my Facebook page.
+When I go to Facebook, it takes me directly to my timeline and there I check out the first dozen or so posts from friends.
 That is my sole interaction with Facebook.

 When I went there earlier today, there was a post concerning the problems with going to a movie theater in 2013, including the price of tickets and concessions, rude viewers, etc. So I chimed in and wrote the following: